Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 I watch the selective ones that I want.

-So what they'll basically do is they'll give you those selected programmings, you'll choose them, and you can eliminate everything else.
+So what they'll basically do is they'll give you those selected programmings.

-It'll be it'll be truly pay-per-view.
+It'll be truly paid for view.

 Oh, yeah.

-Let let's let's use USA just as an example USA network.
+Let's use USA just as an example.

 Right.

-I know Fox does and a lot of the cable channels, they get X number of pennies, dimes, quarters, whatever, per subscriber, not viewer.
+They get X number of pennies, dimes, quarters, whatever per subscriber, not viewer.

-And that money from being on all these cable systems finances the production of programs that otherwise without that money would not be produced.
+And that money from being on all these cable systems finances the production of programs that otherwise, without that money, would not be produced.

 Little niche programs.